Montgomeryshire (Senedd constituency)

-Montgomeryshire (Sir Drefaldwyn) is a constituency of the Senedd.
-It elects one Member of the Senedd by the first past the post method of election.
-Also, however, it is one of eight constituencies in the Mid and West Wales electoral region, which elects four additional members, in addition to eight constituency members, to produce a degree of proportional representation for the region as a whole.
+Montgomeryshire (Sir Drefaldwyn) was a constituency of the Senedd.
+It elected one Member of the Senedd by the first past the post method of election.
+Also, however, it was one of eight constituencies in the Mid and West Wales electoral region, which elected four additional members, in addition to eight constituency members, to produce a degree of proportional representation for the region as a whole.

 Boundaries

 1999 to 2007

 The constituency was created for the first election to the Assembly, in 1999, with the name and boundaries of the Montgomeryshire Westminster constituency.

-It is entirely within the preserved county of Powys, and one of three Powys constituencies.
+It was entirely within the preserved county of Powys, and one of three Powys constituencies.

-Also, it is one of eight constituencies in the Mid and West Wales electoral region.
+Also, it was one of eight constituencies in the Mid and West Wales electoral region.

-The other Powys constituencies are Brecon and Radnorshire and Clwyd South.
+The other Powys constituencies were Brecon and Radnorshire and Clwyd South.

-Brecon and Radnorshire is also entirely within the preserved county of Powys, and within the Mid and West Wales region.
+Brecon and Radnorshire was also entirely within the preserved county of Powys, and within the Mid and West Wales region.

-Clwyd South is mostly a Clwyd constituency, and within the North Wales electoral region.
+Clwyd South was mostly a Clwyd constituency, and within the North Wales electoral region.

-The region consists of the eight constituencies of Brecon and Radnorshire, Carmarthen East and Dinefwr, Carmarthen West and South Pembrokeshire, Ceredigion, Llanelli, Meirionnydd Nant Conwy, Montgomeryshire and Preseli Pembrokeshire.
+The region consisted of the eight constituencies of Brecon and Radnorshire, Carmarthen East and Dinefwr, Carmarthen West and South Pembrokeshire, Ceredigion, Llanelli, Meirionnydd Nant Conwy, Montgomeryshire and Preseli Pembrokeshire.

 From 2007

 Constituency and regional boundaries changed for the 2007 Assembly election.
 Montgomeryshire remained a Powys constituency, however, and one of eight constituencies in the Mid and West Wales electoral region.

-Montgomeryshire is one of two constituencies covering Powys, both entirely within the preserved county, and both within the Mid and West Wales region.
+Montgomeryshire was one of two constituencies covering Powys, both entirely within the preserved county, and both within the Mid and West Wales region.

-The other Powys constituency is Brecon and Radnorshire.
+The other Powys constituency was Brecon and Radnorshire.

-The Mid and West Wales region consists of the constituencies of Brecon and Radnorshire, Carmarthen East and Dinefwr, Carmarthen West and South Pembrokeshire, Ceredigion, Dwyfor Meirionnydd, Llanelli, Montgomeryshire and Preseli Pembrokeshire.
+The Mid and West Wales region consisted of the constituencies of Brecon and Radnorshire, Carmarthen East and Dinefwr, Carmarthen West and South Pembrokeshire, Ceredigion, Dwyfor Meirionnydd, Llanelli, Montgomeryshire and Preseli Pembrokeshire.

 For Westminster purposes, the same new constituency boundaries became effective for the 2010 United Kingdom general election.

 Voting

-In general elections for the Senedd, each voter has two votes.
-The first vote may be used to vote for a candidate to become the Member of the Senedd for the voter's constituency, elected by the first past the post system.
-The second vote may be used to vote for a regional closed party list of candidates.
-Additional member seats are allocated from the lists by the d'Hondt method, with constituency results being taken into account in the allocation.
+In general elections for the Senedd, each voter had two votes.
+The first vote was used to vote for a candidate to become the Member of the Senedd for the voter's constituency, elected by the first past the post system.
+The second vote was used to vote for a regional closed party list of candidates.
+Additional member seats were allocated from the lists by the d'Hondt method, with constituency results being taken into account in the allocation.